-- 1. Click the disclosure triangle next to the package source in the sidebar. - 2.
+- 1. Open Composer and authenticate locally. - 2.
+Click the disclosure triangle next to the package source in the sidebar. - 3.
 Control-click (or right-click) Settings and choose the localization that you want to add.

 Adding and Editing Files for a Localization